-Here are 7 famous Czech proverbs you may not have heard before, along with what they mean:
+Here are seven Czech proverbs you probably haven’t heard before, along with what they actually mean in real life.

 Trpělivost přináší růže